Is Inflation Ever Good for a Nation

 As a result, Germany did not suffer the serious inflation (which fortunately did not reach hyperinflation proportions) that the United States and most West European nations endured in the decades following World War II.

-With their bitter memories of their sufferings during the hyperinflation of the Weimar years, the German people were quick to react to any hint of pending inflation by taking steps to protect themselves economically in the market and by threatening action against sitting politicians at the polls.
+With their bitter memories of their sufferings during the hyperinflation during the Weimar Republic years, the German people were quick to react to any hint of pending inflation by taking steps to protect themselves economically in the market and by threatening action against sitting politicians at the polls.

 Being a form of theft based upon deceit, inflation only works for governments when they can make people believe the inflated money they are producing is real.
 Once people are on to this and take protective action, such as moving to gold or so called hard currencies (which are currencies of other nations whose currencies are not inflated), etc.

 While such actions will not stop an out of control hyperinflation once it starts, the threat of such actions will prevent rulers from benefiting from starting to inflate their currency and, by not being able to use inflation to solve a short term problem, rulers will be less likely to turn to inflationary policies as a solution to problems the government is facing.